 Royal Botanic Gardens

-Just north of the Harbour Bridge, the lilac tones of the jacaranda trees form a spectacular canopy over McDougall Street.
+Just north of the Harbour Bridge and moments from our North Sydney hotel, the lilac tones of the jacaranda trees form a spectacular canopy over McDougall Street.
 The suburb has increasingly become a tourist drawcard because of its jacaranda “tunnel”, creating a popular trend on social media platforms such as Instagram.

 As you walk just outside Victoria barracks, along Oxford Street, you’ll find the most famous stretch of purple hues in the entire Eastern Suburbs.
-Walk towards the Five Ways in Paddington, then venture into the suburban backstreets of Woollahra and Double Bay for more purple jacaranda trees.
+If you’re staying at our Bondi Junction hotel, walk towards the Five Ways in Paddington, then venture into the suburban backstreets of Woollahra and Double Bay for more purple jacaranda trees.